 Significant cost, lifetime and brightness advantages over plastic OLED

 OLCD re-uses many standard LCD processes and materials that are already proven and qualified for automotive.
 For example, we use TAC film as the substrate which is already used for polarisers in automotive LCDs.
 As OLCD uses existing LCD lines with minimum additional capital investment, the cost point is very significantly lower than plastic OLED.
 The OTFTs are very stable with temperature and humidity and require very modest encapsulation compared with OLED.
 Additionally, high brightness can be achieved with a bright backlight without compromising display lifetime (OLED lifetime declines rapidly with high brightness).

 FlexEnable’s process is the only industrially proven approach to producing active-matrix backplanes at low temperature which provides many production yield and cost benefits.
 Competitive approaches typically require the use of polyimide (PI) as a high temperature substrate, but this requires a high stress and low yielding process to release the PI from the carrier glass.
 PI also has much less ideal optical characteristics than TAC.

-FlexEnable has developed a version of our OTFT process that can be used to adapt existing LCD production lines to make plastic OLCDs.
-This has been licensed by Truly Semiconductors, and we are together targeting consumer, industrial and automotive applications.
-We have demonstrated that an OLCD assembly including backlight, glass cover lens and touchscreen components from Truly can be curved down to a bend radius of 10mm.
+FlexEnable has developed a version of our OTFT process that can be used to adapt existing LCD production lines to make flexible OLCDs.
+We are licensing this technology to display manufacturers, and we are together targeting consumer, industrial and automotive applications.
+We have demonstrated that an OLCD assembly including backlight, glass cover lens and touchscreen can be curved down to a bend radius of 10mm.
 The displays can be easily cut to non-square shapes during the production process and holes in the display are also possible.